 - Corn tortillas, for serving

-Combine cumin, chile powder, 2 tablespoons (30ml) olive oil, and 2 teaspoons (10ml) lime or lemon juice in a small bowl.
+Combine cumin, chile powder, 2 tablespoons (30ml) olive oil, and 1 tablespoon (15ml) lime or lemon juice in a small bowl.
 Season generously with salt and pepper and stir to combine.
 Rub fish all over with mixture.
 Stuff fish with lime or lemon slices and whole sprigs of cilantro.
 Set aside.

 Combine minced cilantro, scallions, serrano or jalapeño, remaining 1/4 cup (60ml) olive oil, and remaining tablespoon (15ml) lemon or lime juice in a medium bowl.
 Season to taste with salt and pepper.
 Combine diced cucumber with pico de gallo and set aside.